 - The scheme helps local applicants of all faiths and none who are able to live independently and manage a tenancy

 Applicants do not need to have been served a Section 21 Eviction Notice, but must have good cause to need our help e.g. street homelessness, sofa-surfing, overcrowding or

 Applicants should have been resident in the Lewes District for the last 6 months or have direct family connections here.
 Exception is made for those leaving HMP Lewes or the armed forces and victims of domestic violence.
 We will consider local applicants who wish to move elsewhere in East or West Sussex and Brighton & Hove.

 HOMELINK is a registered charity led by a Board of Trustees and run by a Management Committee, all of whom are volunteers.
 Other volunteers help in a number of roles

 (in the office, interviewing applicants, co-ordination, fundraising, etc).

-We employ a part-time Service Manager, Pippa Grace, and a part-time Assistant Service Manager who manage all aspects of the application process.
+We employ a small team of 5 part-time staff including our Client Managers who manage all aspects of the application process.

 Our office is in the House of Friendship in Lewes, and interviews are conducted in Lewes, Newhaven and Seaford.